oceanprotocol/docs/developers/compute-to-data-v2.0/free-compute-to-data-flow.md

 ## Prerequisites

-The prerequisite for this flow is the algorithm code which can be input for consumers components: Ocean CLI and it is open for integration with other systems (e.g. Ocean Enterprise Marketplace).
+The prerequisite for this flow is the algorithm code which can be input for consumers components: [Ocean CLI](../ocean-cli/run-c2d.md), [VSCode Extension](../vscode/README.md) and it is open for integration with other systems (e.g. Ocean Enterprise Marketplace).

 ## Flow Illustration